photo by Andrea Piacquadio for Pexels

 Sometimes anxiety and stress need an instant outlet.
 And sometimes we need to unload immediately, and without alienating those we love with the force of it.

 A blank page or journal is non judgemental, it’s instantly available, and can be ripped up afterwards.

-Let yourself say anything you want, uncensored, don’t worry about whether you handwriting is legible.
+Let yourself write out anything you want, uncensored, don’t worry about whether you handwriting is legible or about being ‘nice’.
 Remember, you are not keeping it, you are shredding it.
 Some find it helpful to imagine they are literally ripping up and throwing out their stress and anxiety as they tear the pages.